Marketing, advertising and PR Career Guide

 Find out more about internships

-Learn more about taking a placement
+Learn more about completing a placement year

 It is also well worth considering the voluntary sector for work experience.
 Think broadly about the sort of volunteering role that might provide the opportunity to develop transferable skills.
 Perhaps focus initially on voluntary organisations offering roles in event management, marketing or publicity, but don’t dismiss volunteering roles that might give you the chance to use and demonstrate relevant skills, for example, fundraising opportunities within third-sector organisations offer the chance to develop key transferable skills, such as the ability to build and maintain relationships, the capability to work under pressure and meet deadlines, strong project management skills, and a proactive attitude.